SwiftTakeover/Dojo-Challenges/README.md

 In Xcode, choose *Editor > Show Rendered Markup*.
 If you only see *Editor > Show Raw Markup*, choose that first and then choose *Show Rendered Markup*.

 ![Rendered Markup for Swift Challenge](https://user-images.githubusercontent.com/10298140/34116416-dcf56960-e418-11e7-8527-5fc7eee8803a.png)

-### Sharing Solutions
-At the end of the challenge, you will get the most benefit by sharing your solution with others and by observing their solutions.
-There are a few ways to do this, depending on the situation.

-#### Slack
-If you are on the Swift Takeover Slack group, share your solution in the #solutions channel.

-#### Pull Request
-Fork the repository and make a pull request with the completed challenge.
-It won't get merged, but not to worry!
-Your solution will be up on your Github profile for the world to see.